Greetings to you music lovers, thrill seekers, conversationalists all across the fruited plane.

 And elections are about being won.

-Thanks, Bob, for the uh phone call.
+Thanks, Bob, for the phone call.

-An exciting, unpredictable, jam packed three hours is two thirds done, ladies and gentlemen.
+An exciting, unpredictable, jam-packed three hours is two-thirds done, ladies and gentlemen.